xuantiep/thereseplath-realestate-02/README.md

 ## Set-up

-The site uses Jekyll to build out pages and a blog.
+The site uses Jekyll to build out pages, real estate listings and a blog.

 Real Estate listings were populated by JSON files in the data directory, fed by an external server chron-job every day.